cmkobel/CompareM2/README.md

 🧑‍💻 CompareM2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  Apptainer/Singularity/Docker images and conda environment definitions are available for all dependent software to run.

+🙋 If you have any questions, issues or ideas about using CompareM2, please raise an issue: https://github.com/cmkobel/CompareM2/issues

 **The comprehensive documentation is available at [CompareM2.readthedocs.io](https://comparem2.readthedocs.io).**